-19012 Anatomy 3 and 19024 Lab (Head & Neck) (2 credit hours)
+19012 Anatomy III, 19024 Anatomy III Lab (Head & Neck) (2 credit hours lectures, 1 hours lab)

 A course designed to provide knowledge of the organ systems within the head and neck area, and to help students understand the structural relationship between such organs and the visual system.
 Laboratory hours will be used to examine models, films and slides to understand the organ system.